dkovacs24/ReviOS_faq/docs/drivers.md

 2. Extract the zip file
 3. Run `SDIO_auto.bat` and accept the license
 4. Once the Welcome window pop-ups, click on `Download Indexes Only`
-5. Here, only select the drivers that you need and could not find in any previous tries.
+5. Here, only select the drivers that you need and could not find in any previous tries
 6. Click on `Install`